Back

 Bolster/Ward (useful defensive ability that pairs well with Meditate and Anticipate in reducing damage while generating breath, redundant with Scratch)

-While the standard Mire Flyer (117 STR, 70 QCK, 25 VIT) does well enough on it's own farming the Mire, a few tweaks help improve the build, ones that you don't really notice until you start fiddling with the numbers, changing to 119 STR, 69 QCK, 19 VIT.
+The first standard Mire Flyer setup was described in Culex's guide, with stats of 117 STR, 70 QCK, 25 VIT).
+It did well enough on it's own farming the Mire, and a few tweaks helped improve the build, changing to 119 STR, 69 QCK, 19 VIT.
+However, the Mire received an update with new mobs around October 2021, thus this guide was updated.

 When training in the Mire, or training in any venue, it is generally not worth using any type of health potions when training fodder as you never know if the next mob is a boss or not, making you refresh.
 However, it is 100% possible to take down a boss while using a combination of health potions and timing of skills.
 This can be learned as you gain more experience with fighting in the coliseum.
 It is also useful to use a health potion on your trainer every so often to keep them over the death limit (too low of a health that allows being killed by a single hit from an enemy)

 The second post below details the maximum possible damage an enemy can do to your Mire Flyer with their abilities, excluding critical hits.
-It also details the general priority list that you'd want to focus on, as well as which enemies limit your turns at eliminating them due to how fast in priority turn order they go.
-Doesn't matter which Mire Flyer setup you're using, or if you're not even using a Mire Flyer, this post is in general when fighting in the Mire.
+It also details the general priority list that you'd want to focus on, as well as QCK needed in order to have one extra turn per mob.
+This post is generalized for fighting in the Mire, regardless of what Mire Flyer setup you're using or if you're not even using a Mire Flyer.

 The third post below details special circumstances that may (and will) occur while Mire farming.
 It does not cover every single circumstance, but it covers the basic ones which all other circumstances usually stem from.
 It's mostly as a base for reference for you yourself to use and expand your knowledge of what you should do when.

-The fourth and fifth post detail alternative stone usage with either meditate or anticipate.
+The fourth, fifth, and sixth posts detail a generalized start sequence for scratch, meditate, and anticipate.
 I've mostly switched over to using anticipate, as it's great for nearly every situation, but scratch, meditate, and anticipate are all viable.

-1. You can use the 119-STR Mire Flyer setup to fight in the Mire easier.
+1. You can use the 119120-STR Mire Flyer setup to fight in the Mire easier.

 Or